 Well, the length of a case study presentation can vary depending on the complexity of the topic and the needs of your audience.
 However, a typical business or academic presentation often lasts between 15 to 30 minutes.

-This time frame usually allows for a thorough examination of the case while maintaining audience engagement.
-Always consider leaving a few minutes at the end for a Q&A session to address any questions or clarify points made during the presentation.
+This time frame usually allows for a thorough explanation of the case while maintaining audience engagement.
+However, always consider leaving a few minutes at the end for a Q&A session to address any questions or clarify points made during the presentation.

 When it comes to presenting a compelling case study, having a well-structured template can be a game-changer.